splunk/public-o11y-docs/data-visualization/charts/chart-builder.rst

 As filters are applied, the data shown in the chart updates in real-time, as a way of helping you confirm that you are making the desired selection.
 For more information on specifying filters, including specifying :code:`NOT` filters and using multiple filters, see :ref:`filter-dashboard-charts`.
 The instructions for filtering a signal are the same as those for specifying a filter override.

 .. note:: If you choose to allow data matching the filter condition or missing the property, as discussed in :ref:`choosing-data-to-allow`, data missing the property is excluded if you apply an analytics function and then group by that property.
-To do this, click :strong:`Add Analytics`, select a function, and then select a :strong:`Group by` value.
+To do this, select :strong:`Add Analytics`, select a function, and then select a :strong:`Group by` value.

 .. _filter-overrides: